 NMS should help speed up the troubleshooting process by facilitating data correlation across the innumerable components of a network infrastructure.
 A visual representation of key system performance metrics on a common timeline can streamline the troubleshooting process and take hours off of damage control.

-NMS should also provide network packet path visibility from source to destination to analyze network latency to help troubleshoot issues related to network connectivity.
+NMS should also provide network packet path visibility from source to destination to analyse network latency to help troubleshoot issues related to network connectivity.

 IT professionals can save time on looking through event logs when they can establish whether the issue being faced is from the network itself or an application bug.
 This helps with pinpointed troubleshooting and accelerates the problem-solving process.